-Your sale is not eligible for coverage under PayPal's Seller Protection program if:
+Your sale is not eligible for coverage under PayPal Seller Protection if:

-- The buyer claims (either with us or their card issuer) that the item you sent isn't what was ordered (referred to as a "Significantly Not as Described" claim). - It involves an item that PayPal determines, in its sole discretion, is a counterfeit item. - It involves an item that you deliver in person, including in connection with a payment made in your physical store, unless the buyer paid for the transaction in-person by using a PayPal goods and services QR code. - It involves sales that are not processed either through a buyer's PayPal account or a PayPal guest checkout transaction.
-For example, if the payment was received as a direct card payment (including through Zong or Virtual Terminal (if available)), then it is not eligible for coverage. - It involves items equivalent to cash including gift cards. - It involves a donation. - It relates to the purchase of a financial product or investment of any kind. - It involves a Personal payment sent. - It involves a payment made using PayPal Payouts and Mass Pay. - The item is a vehicle, including, but not limited to a motor vehicle, motorcycle, recreational vehicle, aircraft or boat. - Payments made in respect of gold (whether in physical form or in exchange-traded form).
+- The buyer claims (either with us or their card issuer) that the item you sent isn't what was ordered (referred to as a "Significantly Not as Described" claim). - It involves an item that PayPal determines, in its sole discretion, is a counterfeit item. - It involves an item that you deliver in person, including in connection with a payment made in your physical store, unless the buyer paid for the transaction inperson by using a PayPal goods and services QR code. - It involves sales that are not processed either through a buyer's PayPal account or a PayPal guest checkout transaction.
+For example, if the payment was received as a direct card payment (including through Zong and Virtual Terminal or PayPal advanced credit and debit card payments (if available), then it is not eligible for coverage.. - It involves items equivalent to cash including gift cards. - It involves a donation. - It relates to the purchase of a financial product or investment of any kind. - It involves a Personal payment. - It involves a payment made using PayPal Payouts and Mass Pay. - The item is a vehicle, including, but not limited to a motor vehicle, motorcycle, recreational vehicle, aircraft or boat. - Payments made in respect of gold (whether in physical form or in exchange-traded form).